Aristevao/programming-skills-chalange/src/main/java/com/siemens/challenge/question6/README.md

 ## Student Grades Report

 ### Description

-This script retrieves student grades from two tables: Students and Notes.
+This script retrieves student grades from two tables: `Students` and `Notes`.
 The goal is to generate a report that meets the following criteria:

-- Contains three columns: Name, Grade and Value.
+- Contains three columns: `Name`, `Grade` and `Value`.
 - The report must be in descending order by grade, that is, the highest grades are inserted first.
-- If there are more than one student with the same grade (8-10) assigned to them, sort those students in particular by their names in alphabetical order.
+- If there are more than one student with the same grade (8-10) assigned to them, sort those students in particular by their names in **alphabetical order**.
-- If the grade is less than 8, use "NULL" as the name and list them in grades in descending order.
+- If the grade is less than 8, use `NULL` as the name and list them in grades in **descending order**.
-- If there are more than one student with the same grade (1-7) assigned to them, sort those students in particular by their grades in ascending order.
+- If there are more than one student with the same grade (1-7) assigned to them, sort those students in particular by their grades in **ascending order**.

-### How to test
+### How to run

 1. Open the [SQLite Online](https://sqliteonline.com/).
 2. Execute the following scripts: